 Alex’s essay “O Pioneer!
 Michael Henry Heim and the Politics of Czech Literature in English Translation,” appeared in The Man Between: Michael Henry Heim and a Life in Translation, ed.
 Esther Allen, Sean Cotter, and Russell Scott Valentino, published in 2014 by Open Letter Books.

-Earlier this year, he created new subtitles for the digitally restored version of Closely Watched Trains, the 1966 classic based on the Bohumil Hrabal novella, which premiered at the Karlovy Vary Film Festival in July.
+Also last year he created new subtitles for the digitally restored version of Closely Watched Trains, the 1966 classic based on the Bohumil Hrabal novella, which premiered at the Karlovy Vary Film Festival in July.

-His current translation projects include the novels Love Letter in Cuneiform by Tomáš Zmeškal (Margellos World Republic of Letters at Yale University Press), and Midway on Our Life’s Journey by Josef Jedlička (Karolinum Press).
+His current translation projects include the novels Love Letter in Cuneiform by Tomáš Zmeškal (Margellos World Republic of Letters at Yale University Press; forthcoming 2016) and Midway on Our Life’s Journey by Josef Jedlička (Karolinum Press).

 He lives and works in Greenpoint, Brooklyn.